Frequently Asked Questions

 - Why the emphasis on informality (i.e. very few papers presented, roundtable and small group sessions predominate)?

 - I am from a small shop, do I have anything to contribute?

 - Are any meals included in the registration fee?

-- What if I want to attend an AAPOR Short Course?
+- What if I want to attend a few free AAPOR sessions or an AAPOR Short Course?

 - Should I attend the Sunday happy hour reception?

 - Should I attend the Monday business meeting?